AlisAquilae/Academia/content/Notes/Literature Notes/Mathematics 2/Mathematics that Works 2-Chapter 2-Sequences Series and Iteration Processes.md

 with positive parameters $k$ and $a$.
 The (constant) factor $r$ in the linear iteration process is replaced by the factor $k(a-t_n)$, which depends on $t_n$.
 For $t \approx 0$, we have $k(a-t_n) \approx ka$, and the iteration process strongly resembles a linear process.
 As $t_n$ increases, the factor $k(a-t_n)$ decreases, and for $t_n \gt a$ it even becomes negative

-By scaling the process, we may restrict outselves to the case $a=1$:
+By scaling the process, we may restrict ourselves to the case $a=1$:

 $$
 t_{n+1}=k(1-t_n)t_n
 $$

-Like for the linear iteration process, the consecutive states can be calculated
+Like for the linear iteration process, the consecutive states can be calculated easily.
+The same goes for the steady states